legendarycode3/fund-me-smart-contract/README.md

 The FundMe contract enables decentralized fundraising with the following key features:
 * Minimum funding requirement of $5 USD (converted from ETH)
 * Real-time ETH/USD price conversion using Chainlink oracles
-* Owner-only can withdrawal functionality
+* Owner-only can withdraw functionality
 * Automatic fund() execution via fallback and receive functions

 ## Features